pheanex/ReviewGoodPractices/README.md

 ## Tie notes to principles, not opinions

 Explain both your suggested change and the reason for the change.
 Grounding your notes on principles frames the discussion in a constructive way.
-Provide supporting evidence where possible in the form of links.
+Provide supporting evidence where possible in the form of links, so the author can learn more about the principle if unfamilar with it.

 ## Make the code better, not perfect

-Although you might want to explore every opportunity to improve the code, the author’s patience is finite.
-They might grow frustrated if you withhold approval for too long, because you keep thinking of new ways for them to improve the code.
-Also don’t give too much feedback, as authors may feel overwhelmed if you provide too much feedback at once.
-Limit your feedback to necessary things and focus on the most important things.
+Although you might want to explore every opportunity to improve the code, the author’s patience is finite and might be overwhelmed.
+They might grow frustrated if you withhold approval for too long, because you keep thinking of new ways to improve the code, which slows down the process and is usually not a good enough investment of your resources.
+Focus on the important things.

 ## Respect the scope

-In order to keep reviews and changes small, don’t review code that is out of scope of this changelist.
+In order to keep reviews and changes small, don’t review code that is out of scope of this change.
-Grant approval as soon as possible
+Grant approval as soon as possible.
 Don’t withhold your approval if there are only minor changes left and trust that the author will consider your feedback and work it in if they agree with it.
-Don’t be the last cruel gatekeeper who upholds code quality as there will be situations when you can’t be there.
+Don’t be the last cruel gatekeeper who upholds code quality as there will be situations when you can’t be there or others will do the review.

 ## Be inclusive

 Use full sentences to express your suggestions and provide necessary details and context.
-Doing so allows others to join the discussion easily and better understand your arguments.
+This is more respectful and doing so allows others to join the discussion easily and better understand your arguments.
 This allows them to make informed decisions.

 ## Be specific

-Instead of asking open or unbounded changes like “Add more tests”, elaborate on what exactly can be improved or is missing.
+Instead of asking open or unbounded changes like “Add more tests”, elaborate on what exactly can be improved or is missing so the author does not need to guess and avoid doing the wrong.
+Ideally offer examples (See above).

 ## Don't nitpick